syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 ### Listen DetailsViewDataGrid event in ParentDataGrid event handler

-You can listen DetailsViewDataGrid events in ParentDataGrid event handlers itself by setting [NotifyEventsToParentDataGrid](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~NotifyEventsToParentDataGrid.html) property of ViewDefinition.DataGrid.
+You can listen `DetailsViewDataGrid` events in `ParentDataGrid` event handlers itself by setting [NotifyEventsToParentDataGrid](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~NotifyEventsToParentDataGrid.html) property of `ViewDefinition.DataGrid`.
 So, you don’t have to listen events for each level as discussed above.

 {% tabs %}
 {% highlight xaml %}